The Gist: A powerful book that delves into the oppressive history of modern beauty standards, transforming the meaning of self-love.

 Radical Reflections

-One of the best parts of The Body Is Not an Apology are the integrated radical reflections and prompts Sonya asks the reader to do as they read the book.
+One of the best parts of The Body Is Not an Apology is the integrated radical reflections, which prompt Sonya to ask the reader to do what they read in the book.
 Like the quote above, her queries are probing and ask the reader to engage with what they’re reading.
 They demonstrate to the reader how subtle and insidious the BSPC is.
 It can influence anything from our relationships to how we spend our money (and on what).
 It demonstrates why celebrating difference is not enough; we need to gain a mindset that acknowledges these categories we like placing people in are not representative of anyone – even those who seem to fit them.

 Fatphobia